Christopher Chen (academic)

-Christopher S. Chen, born in 1968, is an American biological engineer.
+Christopher S. Chen (born 1968) is an American biological engineer.
 He is the William Fairfield Warren Distinguished Professor of Biomedical Engineering at Boston University and member of the Wyss Institute for Biologically Inspired Engineering at Harvard University in Boston.

 Chen has published over 250 research papers.
 His research investigates the application of engineering principles to control tissue assembly, repair and regeneration, and incorporates areas including nanotechnology, tissue engineering, engineered cellular micro-environments, micro-electromechanical systems and micro-fabrication technologies.